 Hunting Hollow entrance: Located on Gilroy Hot Springs Road, 20 min. east of Gilroy.
 Hunting Hollow Entrance!

 - From Gilroy (101) to Henry Coe Park Hunting Hollow entrance - 9 miles - 18 minutes

 Dowdy Ranch entrance: Located on Hwy 152, 6.5 miles east of Casa de Fruta.
-It is only open seasonally on weekends, usually May through to Labor Day.
-Dowdy Ranch Entrance!
+The Dowdy Ranch entrance is closed until further notice, check the California State Parks website for updates.